fbpx

 2. You’ll visit the animal area(s) to view the available animals.

-• If you rent, you need to make sure there are no animal type, breed, and/or size restrictions that would prevent you from taking your adopted pet home.
+• If you own your home, we will verify your home ownership.
+If you rent, you need to make sure there are no animal type, breed, and/or size restrictions that would prevent you from taking your adopted pet home.
 You should provide us with a copy of the pet policy for your rental or the website address where the policy is clearly listed.
 If your rental property requires any additional paperwork, it is your responsibility to provide that to us.

 • If you have pets, you must provide proof of current FVRCP and Rabies vaccines (for cats), and current DHPP and Rabies vaccines, heartworm test and heartworm prevention (for dogs).
 Bordetella is not required but highly recommended for your current dog.